 - Register online with a credit card at active.com.

-UPDATED: How to Run the Half, a mile-by-mile description of the race course.
+UPDATED: How to Run the Half. a mile-by-mile description of the race course.
 Here is an online map.

 Miles 1-3 The 5k and Half-Marathon runners will all start together.
 The starting line is in front of the historic Pioneer Building on Stone Avenue.
 To ensure an accurate and certified course for each race, the course will include a lap of the Downtown library at the very beginning, followed by a straight shot east along Pennington Avenue to Sixth Avenue.